opencog/atomspace/opencog/atoms/truthvalue/README.md

 The half-dozen or dozen update formulas of PLN are replaced by just one (or two, or three...) in neural nets: sum the inputs, run them through a sigmoid.
-The old PLN rules almost-kind-of soft-of-maybe did this, but wthout realizing that this is what they were doing.
+The old PLN rules almost-kind-of soft-of-maybe did this, but without realizing that this is what they were doing.
 And without realizing that the doors could be opened to more than just two or three inputs.